jxxcarlson/scripta-tauri/README.md

 # Scripta-Tauri

-A desktop app hosting the Scripta compiler
+A desktop app hosting the Scripta compiler.

-See https://scripta.io for the web app
+See https://scripta.io for the web app.

 As soon as I can figure out how to sign .dmg files,
 I will post installers for x86 and Apple Silicon binaries